Archive & Data Protection

 There are plenty of ways an organization can make physical backups of data and ensure they are reliable and easily accessible to cybersecurity teams.
 These include:

-• Removable Media: Removable media, such as CDs, DVDs, or USB flash drives, are useful for smaller organizations that don't have vast amounts of data to regularly backup.
+• Removable media: Removable media, such as CDs, DVDs, or USB flash drives, are useful for smaller organizations that don't have vast amounts of data to regularly backup.
 However, for larger backups, multiple media may be required, which can complicate the process.

 • Redundancy: Redundancy systems are typically additional hard drives or servers that act as a replica of your systems at a specific point in time.
 For example, you may choose to run a redundant email system alongside your connected system.
 While an extremely useful way to quickly access backups, redundancy techniques require continuous replication between cloned systems and must be kept remotely.